Clifford Llewell hides a large hole in his face behind a mask so he doesn't frighten children.

 "I like to wear my mask everywhere because otherwise kids get frightened and I don't want to frighten them."

 Mr Llewell said it had been a big hurdle.

 "When I first went up, they diagnosed me with cancer on the top lip.
 I had to have surgery to take it out.
 I had to have seven weeks of radiation and chemo.
 I came home thinking it was all clear."

 But Mr Llewell soon noticed a little sore inside his nose and went back to the hospital.
 He has now had three surgeries - each time cutting more away from his face.

-"Last week when we went up my son said 'how long do you think he's got doc?' to the specialist and he said 'well we can't predict that, you could be here for 12 months, we don't know'.
+"Last week, when we went up, my son said 'how long do you think he's got doc?' to the specialist and he said 'well we can't predict that, you could be here for 12 months, we don't know'," he said.

 "They can't operate anymore because they are getting too close to the brain."